smart-edge-open/edgeapps/network-functions/core-network/charts/astri-upf/README.md

 **Prerequisites**

 The UPF and UPF agent container require at least 4 CPU core, 8Gi memory for optimized performance.
 There should be 1024Mb hugepage memory on the host system.
-It is recommended to have ubuntu 18.04 LTS as the host system.

 Pre-deploy container images for ASTRI’s UPF on upf node: